 Some projects embrace this maximalist vision of a closed-off ecosystem snubbing everyone else as irrelevant.
 This approach seems to replicate the Web2 'walled gardens', the closed device ecosystems that run on Big Tech's terms.
 Essentially becoming who they might even call the enemy.

 This is not to say that Web3 as it is right now is full-on siloed.
 It’s not, and in fact, a hefty part of the space, such as the aforementioned bridges, is working to make it more interconnected.
-Ecosystems like Polkadot and Cosmos take it a step beyond and focus on native interoperability.
-They adopt different approaches, but their vision is similar:
+Behind such initiatives is a shared understanding of a simple truth:

 A more connected Web3 means more opportunity, innovation, and liquidity for all